Mel Buttle

 Melinda Claire Buttle is an Australian comedian, television and radio presenter and writer.
-Buttle is co-hosting The Great Australian Bake Off alongside Claire Hooper.
+She co-hosted The Great Australian Bake Off alongside Claire Hooper.

 In April 2013, she was awarded the Directors Choice Award at the Melbourne International Comedy Festival for her solo show 'How Embarrassment'.
 She wrote on and starred in Network Ten's, This Week Live as a live correspondent.
 She was a regular guest on radio stations Triple J, Nova and 612 ABC Brisbane, wrote weekly for the Queensland statewide newspaper The Courier Mail and ABC television's, The Drum.

 Early life

 Buttle was raised in Samford, a semi-rural suburb north-west of Brisbane, Queensland.
 She completed her schooling as a boarder at St Margaret's Anglican Girls' School in Ascot, Queensland.
 She is one of 20 students listed as Notable Alumnae.
 She completed a Bachelor of Secondary Education (Drama) in 2003 at Griffith University and became a teacher at Calamvale Community College before moving to Perth in 2004 to complete a Post Graduate Diploma in Marketing at Curtin University.
 Buttle began stand-up comedy as an open mic comedian in Perth before returning to Queensland in 2008 and representing the state at the Raw National Comedy Finals in Melbourne.